Why Agents Recommend Short Sales

 Here are the main reasons why agents encourage sellers to do a short sale:

-- Agents get paid by the lender to do a short sale.
+- Agents get paid from the proceeds of sale to do a short sale.

 - Agents don't get paid if the seller loses the home to the bank by going all the way through foreclosure.